turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 }
 ```

-Cool - using this Rust conditional compilation trick, we will be able to unit test contract callback functions easily.
+Using this Rust conditional compilation tactic, we will be able to unit test contract callback functions easily.
 This provides a huge productivity boost because this enables us to test much more using plain old unit tests.

 ### Key Ingredients For Unit Testing Contract Functions